dingtim/hugo-academic/content/en/_index.md

           date_end: ''
           description: |2-

-              * Collaborated with teachers to effectively manage the international department.
+              * Collaborated with teachers to effectively manage the international department;
-              * Established and maintained a conducive academic environment within the school.
+              * Established and maintained a conducive academic environment within the school;
-              * Orchestrated large-scale activities for the school community.
+              * Orchestrated large-scale activities for the school community

         - title: Class monitor
           company: AP2 Class of 2022